 Field repair of structural assemblies with ultra-high bond epoxy frequently involves non-horizontal access.
 Repair of underside structural joints on aircraft, ship hulls, bridge components, or elevated industrial equipment structures may require overhead application in environments without the temperature and cleanliness control of a production shop.

 For field repair, adhesive selection should emphasize sag resistance, wide application temperature range, and tolerance for less-than-ideal surface preparation — specifically solvent wipe rather than grit blast preparation in environments where blast equipment is not available.
-The lap shear strength on solvent-wiped surfaces is lower than on grit-blasted surfaces, which must be accounted for in the repair sizing; the repair overlap area is increased to maintain the required structural capacity.
+As detailed in how surface roughness affects bond strength, lap shear strength on solvent-wiped surfaces is lower than on grit-blasted surfaces, which must be accounted for in repair sizing by increasing the overlap area to maintain required structural capacity.

 Application in cold environments — below 15°C — requires formulations with low-temperature cure capability.
 Standard ultra-high bond epoxy formulations do not cure adequately at temperatures below 10°C to 15°C. Cold-temperature-cure formulations are available and should be specified for repair operations in cold climates or seasons.